KaylaPosthumusOW/dunno_app/README.md

   <img src="assets/mockup/onboarding.png" alt="Onboarding Flow" style="height: 300px; min-width: 200px; object-fit: contain;">
 </div>

-**Guided setup for new users** - Seamless introduction to Dunno with explanations of collection creation, finding and connecting with friends, and using quick suggestions.
+**1. Guided setup for new users** - Seamless introduction to Dunno with explanations of collection creation, finding and connecting with friends, and using quick suggestions.

 ---